w3f/PSPs/PSPs/drafts/psp-22.md

     }
   ],
   "docs": [
-    " Ensures that the smart contract allows reception of PSP22 token(s).", " Returns `Ok(())` if the contract allows the reception of the token(s) and Error `TransferRejected(String))` otherwise.", "",
+    "Ensures that the smart contract allows reception of PSP22 token(s).", "Returns `Ok(())` if the contract allows the reception of the token(s) and Error `TransferRejected(String))` otherwise.", "",
-    " This method will get called on every transfer to check whether the recipient in `transfer` is a contract, and if it is,", " does it accept tokens.
+    "This method will get called on every transfer to check whether the recipient in `transfer` is a contract, and if it is,", "does it accept tokens.
 This is done to prevent contracts from locking tokens forever.", "",
-    " This method does not throw.
+    "This method does not throw.
 Returns `PSP22ReceiverError` if the contract does not accept the tokens."
   ],
   "mutates": true,
   "name": [